 Cabinets stuffed with curiosities line the walls, pinned butterflies sparkle in jewel cases, and a solarium-like space brims with carnivorous plants, tillandsia, and succulents of all shapes and sizes.

 Sean Quigley launched the store in 1992, and in the years since he's opened a children's store, an additional location in Portland, and a design/build operation specializing in gardens, residences, retail spaces, and interiors for some of San Francisco's most celebrated restaurants.
-However not all clients fit the store's taxidermy-chic aesthetic - so the time came to relaunch the design/build venture with a fresh face.
+However not all clients fit the store's taxidermy-chic aesthetic - so the time came to rebrand the venture with a fresh face.

 Quigley says "We would meet with design/build clients at the store they would walk in with an astonished, but puzzled expression.
 Conversely when a retail customer discovered that Paxton Gate also offered design/build services, they would inevitably think that must include taxidermy, vintage ephemera or something macabre.
 When in reality, our design projects are driven by conceptual thinking customized for that particular client."